Discrete Rearrangements and the Polya-Szego Inequality on Graphs

 \subsection{The full range.}

-We conclude with a setting for which we can obtain the full range $1 \leq p \leq \infty$ of the Polya-Szeg\H{o} inequality.
+We conclude with a setting for which we can obtain the full range $1 \leq p \leq \infty$ of the P\'olya-Szeg\H{o} inequality.
 Let $v_1, v_2, \dots$ be an arbitrary permutation of the vertices.
 The vertex-isoperimetric profile and the definition of edge- and vertex-neighborhood are naturally related and